jon-jacky/Piety/BRANCH.md

 This is the *bimport* branch:

 - **bimport**.
-Provide a way to import or reload a module directly from a text buffer, without having to write it out to a file.
+Provide functions to import or reload a module directly from a text buffer, without having to write it out to a file.
 Begun Oct 8 2020.

 Branches recently merged into *master*: